zyler-tzt/2024-recruitment-technical-assessment/README.md

 # DevSoc 2024 Subcommittee Recruitment Frontend Technical

-Hi!
+Howdy!
-Thank you for applying to a DevSoc project team for 2024.
+Thank you for applying to DevSoc project teams for 2024.
 Our projects are proudly maintained by student society volunteers like yourself who for many years have ideated, built and iterated the websites within our portfolios.

 ## Overview and expectations